-A predecessor to the Ford Falcon, the Ford Fairmont was manufactured by Ford Australia.
-The car was made available as a two-door hardtop, four-door sedan and five-door station wagon during its production life.
+A successor of the Ford Falcon, the Ford Fairmont was made available as a two-door hardtop, a four-door sedan and a four-door station wagon during its production life.

 An adaptation of the Hillman Avenger manufactured in Europe, the Plymouth Cricket was sold in North America from 1971 to 1973.
 The car was designed as a small family car with rear-wheel drive.